Daniels1610/SmiViewer/README.md

 ```
 <br>

-Before getting to the final step, you will a `.env` file in the project's directory, so you are able to loadthe environment variables for the project such as the `SECRET_KEY` variable.
-Reach out to dagraz16@gmail.com so I can share that file with you.
+Before getting to the final step, you will need to put a `.env` file in the project's directory, so you are able to load the environment variables for the project such as the `SECRET_KEY` variable.
+Send a message to dagraz16@gmail.com so I can share that file with you.

 Finally, run the flask application:
 ```bash